Efficient Diffusion Models for Vision: A Survey: An Overview of Diffusion Models

 To make each component in the equation analytically computable, the objective may be reformulated as a mixture of many KL-divergence and entropy terms.
-Let us label each component of the variational lower bound loss separately:
+Let us label each component of the variational lower bound loss separately.

-Because every KL term in $L \text{VLB}$ (excluding $L 0$) compares two Gaussian distributions, they can be calculated in closed form.
+Since every KL term in $L_\text{VLB}$ (excluding $L_0$) compares two Gaussian distributions, they can be calculated in closed form.
 In the reverse diffusion process, a neural network is trained to approximate the conditioned probability distributions.
-As $\mathbf{x}_t$ is available as input at training time, the Gaussian noise term could be reparameterized as: